 - Injuries from performing a C-section when not needed or not performing a C-section when needed

 Learn more about the difference between birth injuries and birth defects.

 How Do You Prove a Birth Injury Claim?

 Birth injury lawsuits are a type of medical malpractice claim.

 To win a medical malpractice case, you must prove a doctor was negligent and the doctor’s negligent actions are what caused the injuries.
-As in any negligence claim, there are four elements to a medical negligence case:
+There are four elements to a medical negligence case:

 - Duty of care